pete-mba5/pete-mba5.github.io/_posts/2023-06-22-picture-of-the-day.markdown

 categories: jekyll update
 ---

 The Rose was totally covered with Flying Ants.
-In my childhood, we thought that this was a sign of an upcoing tempest.
-Maybe a coincidence but later in the evening, I was caught by a tempest while running.
+In my childhood, we thought that this was a sign of an upcoming tempest.
+Maybe a coincidence, but later in the evening, I was caught by a heavy rain while running.

-Although I am checking the picture carefully, I can barely identify any Flying Ant.
+Although I am checking the picture carefully, I can barely identify any Flying Ant on the plan.
 This is really weird...